Members Clubs Music Licence

 Music & increased revenue

-Set the spending mood by reflecting a certain season or occasion.
-Perhaps you want to promote cocktails during the summer or muled wine close to Christmas, the right music could influence consumer behaviour and boost spend as a result.
+• • Set the spending mood by reflecting a certain season or occasion.
+Using the right music, you could utilise it to promote and influence consumer behaviour and boost spend as a result.

 Music & brand awareness

 Relatable music could complement your brand.
-Whether your business is upbeat and lively, serene and romantic or relaxed and laid back, the music you choose can help you create exactly the right atmosphere and can be important to your individuality.
+Whether your club is upbeat and lively, relaxed and laid back, or even a competitive sports club that wants to motivate members.
+The music you choose can help you create exactly the right atmosphere and can be important to your individuality as a business.

 Music & employee engagement

-It’s not just your customers who could benefit from the music that’s played as it could have a considerable benefit to your staff too.
+It’s not just your customers who could benefit from the music that’s played as it could have a considerable benefit to your staff working in your club too.

-Music could help to improve concentration and productivity by potentially creating a more positive and uplifting environment.
-It could make staff feel more engaged and potentially more valued, particularly if they have a choice in the music selection.
+Music could help to improve productivity by potentially creating a more positive and uplifting environment and it could make staff feel more engaged and potentially more valued.

-Listening to music at work could relax and focus the mind, possibly preventing staff feeling overwhelmed and stressed.
+Listening to music at work could relax and focus the mind, possibly preventing staff feeling overwhelmed and stressed while working in a demanding environment.
 Music could also help to improve the efficiency and quality of work, as well as help improve the satisfaction and overall engagement of your employees.

 How is the cost calculated?